 I formerly covered science and the environment for the Daily Camera in Boulder, Colorado, and have taught narrative nonfiction at the University of Colorado.
 I have been a Ted Scripps Fellowship in Environmental Journalism at CU, focusing on energy and climate change issues.
 I did a TEDxMileHigh talk about three very rich dudes and the legends surrounding their rise.
 One of the legends was entirely false, I found.

 I graduated with a business degree from the University of Michigan, where I played soccer, and with master’s degree from the Fletcher School of Law and Diplomacy at Tufts University.
 Before becoming a journalist at the turn of the millennium, I was an IT and strategy consultant.
-I write about a very broad array of science, health care and business topics for media as well as for nonprofits and companies.
+I write about a broad array of science, health care and business topics.

-When not writing, I serve as sous chef and chauffeur to two increasingly less-small girls, I coach a soccer team called The Swarm of Bees, and I allow myself to be bullied by a puggle I outweigh by a factor of seven.
+When not writing, I serve as sous chef and chauffeur to two increasingly less-small girls, play soccer, and allow myself to be bullied by a puggle I outweigh by a factor of seven.